Nymagee

 Nymagee is a small town in the north west of New South Wales, 618 km north west of Sydney, 130 km south west of Nyngan and 89 km south of Cobar.
 It is in the Shire of Cobar, The State Government area of Barwon and the Federal Government area of Parkes.
 At the 2016 census, Nymagee had a population of 101.

 An area, COP4, of 2070061 ha around Nymagee has also been designated as an IBRA biogeographic subregion of the Cobar Peneplain biogeographic region.

 History

 Nymagee was originally a copper mining town and in its peak supported a population of over 2200, half of those being Chinese migrants.
 However, when the mine closed in 1917, most of the residents left.
 By 1949, the inhabitants were thinking of Nymagee as a 'ghost town', even though it still possessed a hall, racecourse and social and sports clubs.

-Nymagee had a market garden cultivated by Tong Mow, until ill health forced him to stop in 1920.
+Nymagee had a market garden cultivated by Tong Mow, for 38 years, until ill health forced him to stop in 1920.